sql-machine-learning/sql-machine-learning.github.io/README.md

 ## How to Contribute

 When we make any change to this repo, we can run Jekyll locally to create a Web site for a quick preview of our change.
 If everything looks good, we can git-push our change to our fork repository, say, https://github.com/somebody/sql-machine-learning, and create a pull request.
 Reviewers could browse to https://somebody.github.io/sql-machine-learning.github.io/ for a preview.
+(To enable the preview of your fork, you need to change the settings of your fork as described [here](https://github.com/sql-machine-learning/sql-machine-learning.github.io/issues/46)).

 ## Walkthrough the Repository